DEIA Consulting & Training

 RAPID offers consulting, training, and coaching to fit the needs of organizations committed to inclusion and to those who are just beginning their journey.
 Our services can be packaged or a-la-carte and we look forward to developing a customized program that is tailored to fit your specific needs.

-There are 1billion people in the world who have some form of disability.
-With their friends and family the have the buying power of 8 trillion dollars.
-We want to ensure that your organization is welcoming to these 1 billion people as employees and your products and services are accessible for these customers.
-In addition, want to ensure that disability is being included in the equity conversation happening at your workplace.
+There are 1 billion people in the world who have some form of disability.
+Combined with their friends and family, they have the buying power of 8 trillion dollars.
+We want to ensure that your organization is welcoming to these 1 billion people as employees and that your products and services are accessible for these customers.
+In addition, we want to ensure that disability is being included in the equity conversation happening at your workplace.
 Contact us now to schedule a training or consulting session for your organization.

 Annual Employee or Customer Equity Survey

 We help you create questions that are detailed and inclusive of all identities.
 As a third-party administrator, we help customers or employees feel comfortable sharing honestly and provide leadership with authentic feedback.
 After gathering the data, we will analyze and compile the results making sure there is no data that could reveal the privacy of customers or employees.

 Using trauma-informed practices and universal design principles, RAPID can examine your workplace environment, going beyond code and focusing on barriers, usability and the functionality of space.
 We then identify ways to improve accessibility for all individuals and provide recommendations for remediation.